-- 14.1 Where an application for a review of a premises licence is made, we will inform the public of the application for review in accordance with the regulations made under the Act thereby allowing any other responsible authority, authorised person or interested party to also make application at that time. - 14.2 We are obliged by law to disregard any complaints made by any person other than a responsible authority, which are vexatious, frivolous, or substantially the same as a previous application made within 1 year. - 14.3 Following an application for review of a premises licence or objection, we will encourage the parties to a review to mediate via the Licensing Manager in order that appropriate conditions on a licence may be volunteered in a revised operating schedule prior to a hearing by the Licensing Committee or sub-Committee wherever possible.
+- 14.1 Where an application for a review of a premises licence is made, we will inform the public of the application for review in accordance with the regulations made under the Act thereby allowing any other responsible authority, authorised person or interested party to also make application at that time. - 14.2 We are obliged by law to disregard any complaints made by any person other than a responsible authority, which are vexatious, frivolous or repetitious, The statutory guidance suggests that a complaint would be repetitious if it is substantially the same as a previous application and a reasonable time has not elapsed since the earlier review of grant of the licence. - 14.3 Following an application for review of a premises licence or objection, we will encourage the parties to a review to mediate via the Licensing Manager in order that appropriate conditions on a licence may be volunteered in a revised operating schedule prior to a hearing by the Licensing Committee or sub -Committee wherever possible.
 Representations can be withdrawn in accordance with the Regulations.